ThomasJannaud/appengine_python_skeleton/README.md

-Minimal skeleton for a Python server on Google App Engine ("GAE")
+# Google AppEngine: Minimal skeleton of a Python server

-GAE can run Flask servers.
 Most of this skeleton consists in a minimal Flask server for you to customize.
 Edit the webpages in the Templates/ folder and style them in the static/ folder.
+Change the logic in page_handler.py to serve more urls.

-#Run locally
+## Run locally

 git clone https://github.com/ThomasJannaud/appengine_python_skeleton.git
 python -m venv env
 source env/bin/activate